NVIDIA/deepops/docs/DEPLOYMENT.md

 ## Overview

-This document is written as a step-by-step guide which should allow for a person with minimal Linux system administration experience to install and configure an entire cluster from scratch.
-More experienced administrators should be able to pick and choose items that may be useful, it is not required to follow all steps in the guide if existing software or infrastructure is to be used.
+This document is a step-by-step guide which enables a user with minimal Linux system administration experience to install and configure an entire cluster.
+More experienced administrators should pick and choose items that may be useful.
+It is not required to follow all steps in the guide if existing software or infrastructure is to be used.

 Installation involves first bootstraping management server(s) with a Kubernetes installation and persistent volume storage using Ceph.
 Cluster services for provisioning operating systems, monitoring, and mirroring container and package repos are then deployed on Kubernetes.
-From there, DGX servers are booted and installed with the DGX base OS, and Kubernetes is extended across the entire cluster to facilitate job management.
+From there, DGX servers are booted and installed with the DGX OS, and Kubernetes is extended across the entire cluster to facilitate job management.
 An optional login server can be used to allow users a place to interact with data locally and launch jobs.
 The Slurm job scheduler can also be installed in parallel with Kubernetes